 These individual pieces of land, known as fiefdoms, were cultivated by the lower class.
 In return for maintaining the land, peasants were guaranteed a place to live and protection from outside enemies.
 Power was handed down through family lines, with peasant families serving lords for generations and generations.
-Ultimately, the social and economic system of feudalism would fail, replaced by capitalism and the technological advances of the industrial era.
+Ultimately, the social and economic system of feudalism failed and was replaced by capitalism and the technological advances of the industrial era.

-In the 18th century, Europe experienced a dramatic rise in technological invention, ushering in an era known as the Industrial Revolution.
+In the eighteenth century, Europe experienced a dramatic rise in technological invention, ushering in an era known as the Industrial Revolution.
 What made this period remarkable was the number of new inventions that influenced people’s daily lives.
 Within a generation, tasks that had until this point required months of labor became achievable in a matter of days.
-Before the Industrial Revolution, work was largely person- or animal-based, relying on human workers or horses to power mills and drive pumps.
-In 1782, James Watt and Matthew Boulton created a steam engine that could do the work of 12 horses by itself.
+Before the Industrial Revolution, work was largely person- or animal-based, and relied on human workers or horses to power mills and drive pumps.
+In 1782, James Watt and Matthew Boulton created a steam engine that could do the work of twelve horses by itself.

 It was during this time that power moved from the hands of the aristocracy and “old money” to business-savvy newcomers who amassed fortunes in their lifetimes.
-Families such as the Rockefellers and the Vanderbilts became the new power players, using their influence in business to control aspects of government as well.
+Families such as the Rockefellers and the Vanderbilts became the new power players and used their influence in business to control aspects of government as well.
 Eventually, concerns over the exploitation of workers led to the formation of labor unions and laws that set mandatory conditions for employees.
-Although the introduction of new technology at the end of the 19th century ended the industrial age, much of our social structure and social ideas—like family, childhood, and time standardization—have a basis in industrial society.
+Although the introduction of new technology at the end of the nineteenth century ended the industrial age, much of our social structure and social ideas—like family, childhood, and time standardization—have a basis in industrial society.